RVHS-Computing/RVHS-Computing.github.io/README.md

-SIC Website, hosted on GitHub
+SIC Website, hosted on GitHub as "RVHS-Computing.github.io"
-"# RVHS-Computing.github.io"